 21. Calle del Cristo

 Calle del Cristo is the shopping area in Old San Juan.
-This street and surrounding areas are full of restaurants, art galleries, artisan shops, and boutiques.
-The street itself is cobbled and steep, so you’ll want to wear appropriate footwear.
+This street and surrounding areas have restaurants, art galleries, artisan shops, and boutiques.
+The street is cobbled and steep, so you’ll want to wear appropriate footwear.

 El Morro is at the north end of the street, but along the way, you’ll also pass the San Juan Bautista Cathedral, Pigeons Park, and Capilla de Cristo, so if not everyone in your party is into shopping, there are still plenty of other things around this area to keep them occupied while you browse.